CCristancho/ccristancho.github.io/_pages/research.md

 ---

-## 1. Protest and Collective Action
+## Protest and collective action

-### 1.1 Individual Behavior
+### Individual behavior

-Research explores:
-- Participation in protests and demonstrations
-- Social media’s impact on mobilization and inequality
-- Online/offline coordination and organization-independent collective action
+Research on individual participation in protests, demonstrations, and the role of social media in mobilization and inequality.

-**Methodological Strategies**:
+**Methodological Strategies:**

-- **News Coverage Experiments**: Causal analysis of journalist perceptions (w/ Ruud Wouters, 2021)
+- **News Coverage Experiments**
+  With Ruud Wouters (2021): Two conjoint experiments with journalists to examine how protest attributes affect media coverage.

-- **Elite Reactions & Media Frames**: Twitter-based study on Catalan nationalism (w/ Silvia Majò, Eva Anduiza)
+- **Elite Reactions & Media Frames**
+  With Silvia Majò and Eva Anduiza: Uses Twitter data to study elite-public interactions during anti-austerity and Catalan nationalist protests.

-- **Spatial Inequalities in Protest Supply**: Geo-located protest dataset in Barcelona (w/ Sheila González)
+- **Spatial Inequalities in Protest**
+  With Sheila González: Combines survey data and a geo-located protest dataset in Barcelona to study protest supply.

+- **15M/Indignados Movement**
-- **15M/Indignados Movement**: Surveys and text analysis of protest networks and connective action (w/ Eva Anduiza)
+  With Eva Anduiza: Surveys and text analysis to study connective action and participant profiles in the Spanish anti-austerity movement.

-### 1.2 Elite Emotions and Catalan Independence
+### Elite emotions and catalan independence

-- Twitter-based study of how elite messages shape emotional reactions among followers during the Catalan independence process.
+Twitter-based analysis of how political elite claims shaped emotional responses during the Catalan independence and counter-movements.

-### 1.3 Identity Formation and Media Claims
+### Identity formation and media claims

-- Network analysis of protester claims in pro-Palestinian demonstrations worldwide (w/ Elena Pavan).
+With Elena Pavan: Network science applied to demonstrator narratives in pro-Palestinian protests across time and space.

 ---

-## 2. Public Support for Protest
+## Public support for protest

-- Combines surveys, experiments, LLMs, and text analysis.
+Combines survey data, experiments, LLMs, and text analysis:

+- Early work: Twitter analyses of protest events in Spain.
-- Early studies: Twitter data and media frame analysis.
+- Framing effects in news and social media on public support.
-- Comparative survey in 9 European countries during the 2010 crisis (w/ Katrin Uba, Lorenzo Zamponi).
+- Comparative survey in 9 European countries during the 2010 economic crisis (with Katrin Uba and Lorenzo Zamponi).
-- New work on synthetic data generation using large language models (w/ Eva Anduiza, Marco Giugni, Katrin Uba).
+- Latest research explores synthetic data with large language models (Uba, Anduiza, Giugni).

 ---

-## 3. Media Representations of Protest
+## Media representations of protest

-Focuses on Latin America using a 25-year, 18,000-item protest dataset.
+Focus on Latin America, using a dataset of 18,000 protest newswire stories (1999–2024):

-- Incorporates social psychology to explore media narratives, system justification, and majority status.
+- Analyzes narrative framing through the lens of social psychology (e.g., system justification, majority status).
-- Future extensions:
+- Future work includes:
-  1. Experiments measuring media effects and psychological mechanisms
+  1. Experimental designs testing individual perception of protest media.
-  2. Algorithmic representations on YouTube using bot simulations and personalization models
+  2. Algorithmic bias on YouTube via bot-based user simulations.

 ---

-## 4. Influence and Response of Political Elites to Interest Groups
+## Influence and response of political elites to interest groups

-Part of a 3-year PI-led project: **Rhetorical representation and influence in policy making** (RTI2018-100861-J-I00).

-- Original dataset includes 2000–2020 records from press releases, social media, government agendas, and parliamentary debates.
-- Published work on:
+From PI-led project: **RTI2018-100861-J-I00 (2019–2022)**

+- Tracks rhetorical and agenda influence using datasets covering 2000–2020:
+  - Press releases
+  - Social media
+  - Parliamentary transcripts

+Published and in-progress work:
-  - Influence in emergency contexts
+- Influence in emergencies
-  - Cultural outcomes of women’s organizations
+- Cultural outcomes of women’s orgs
-  - Rhetorical adoption of interest group narratives (under review)
+- Narrative adoption by elites (under review)
-  - Methodological framework using computational linguistics
+- Methodological paper on rhetorical influence measurement

 ---

-## 5. Public Perceptions of Interest Representation
+## Public perceptions of interest representation

-(In collaboration with Leire Rincón)
+With Leire Rincón:

+- Explores how lobbying success is tied to public approval.
-- Uses survey experiments to assess public views on the legitimacy and effectiveness of lobbying efforts.
+- Uses survey experiments with a nationally representative sample.
-- Focus on the role of **public support** in interest group success.
+- Studies effects of tactics, contact, and issue salience.

 ---

-## 6. Interest Groups in Parliament
+## Interest groups in parliament

-(In collaboration with Luz Muñoz and Anna Palau)
+With Luz Muñoz and Anna Palau:

-- Uses text and network science to analyze:
+- Network and text analysis of 6,500 parliamentary hearings (1996–2023)
-  - Interactions between 1,491 interest groups and 25 parliamentary parties
+- Maps interaction between 1,491 interest groups and 25 parliamentary parties in Spain’s Congreso.
-  - Based on 6,500 hearings from the Spanish **Congreso de los Diputados** (1996–2023)

 ---

-## 7. Agenda Dynamics and Political Representation
+## Agenda dynamics and political representation

-(In collaboration with Laura Chaqués, Emanuella Lombardo, Emiliano Grossman, et al.)
+With Laura Chaqués, Emanuella Lombardo, Emiliano Grossman, et al.

+- Shows female MPs are marginalized in parliamentary discourse (EJPR, 2022).
-- Gender and issue representation in parliaments
+- Mixed-method study of gendered language and issue attention.
-- Linguistic differences between male/female MPs
+- Recent work explores:
+  - Classifier performance across MP speeches (France, Italy, Spain)
-- Comparison of agenda attention between social media and institutional debates
+  - Differences in agenda attention between social media vs parliament (under review)
-- Uses mixed-method and classifier performance analyses

 ---

-## 8. Presidential Agendas in Latin America
+## Presidential agendas in latin america

-- Original dataset of 30,000 speeches (formal and media-based) from 8 countries (20 years)
+Original dataset of 30,000 presidential speeches (2000–2024):

+- Includes institutional addresses and personal media programs.
+- Sentence-level classification of:
-- Policy issue classification at sentence level
+  - Policy issues
-- Ideological classification using a synthetic dataset of 1,800 left/right claims
+  - Ideological position (based on synthetic left/right dataset)

 ---

-## 9. Methodological Innovation
+## Methodological innovation

-Highlights innovations in computational linguistics, network science, and synthetic data:

-1. **Frame Identification Dataset**
+1. **Frame identification**
-   - 2M tweets/news items on Indignados Movement (2011–2013)
+   - Supervised approach using 2M tweets/news items from 2011–2013 Indignados protests (with Silvia Majò-Vázquez)

-2. **Protest Event Datasets**
+2. **Protest event extraction**
-   - From human-annotated Barcelona dataset (2010–2015) to LLM-based extraction for Europe & Latin America
+   - Transitioned from human-annotated Barcelona dataset to LLM-based event extraction for Europe & Latin America

-3. **Measuring Influence via Linguistic Similarity**
-   - Dataset of 150 groups: 1M tweets, press releases, hearings
+3. **Linguistic influence measurement**
+   - Compares similarity across tweets, hearings, press releases for 150 organizations

-4. **Classifying Tweets into Policy Issues**
+4. **Tweet classification into policy issues**
-   - Applied to celebrities, government Twitter, Latin American agendas, Colombia’s peace agreement
+   - Supervised classifier using celebrity/government Twitter to identify topics; applied to Latin America and Colombia

-5. **Cultural Outcomes of Movements**
+5. **Cultural outcomes of movements**
-   - NLP analysis of manifestos; comparative EU project proposal and DIPROMATS 2024 paper (w/ José Antonio García-Díaz)
+   - NLP on manifestos and narratives; published in *Participation and Conflict* (2021); DIPROMATS challenge (2024)

-6. **LLMs as Survey Surrogates**
+6. **LLMs as survey surrogates**
-   - Evaluating protest attitudes (w/ Katrin Uba, under review in *Sociological Methods & Research*, 2025)
+   - Evaluates attitudes toward protest via LLMs; under review in *Sociological Methods & Research* (2025, with Katrin Uba)

-7. **Agentic Interest Groups Simulation**
+7. **Agentic interest groups (simulations)**
-   - LLM-based policy actor simulations for classroom use (UB 2025, teaching innovation)
+   - Uses generative AI in policy actor role-play for teaching (UB 2025); paper on teaching innovation in progress

 ---